-The tax system applicable to the Fund's realised or unrealised capital gains or losses depends on the tax provisions applicable to the investor's specific situation and/or those in force in the country in which the Fund invests.
+The tax system applicable to capital gains or losses realised or unrealised by the Fund depends on the tax provisions applicable to the investor's personal circumstances and/or those in force in the country in which the Fund invests.

-Investors are advised to pay close attention to any aspect specific to their situation.
+Investors are advised to pay close attention to any aspect that relates to their specific situation.
 Where applicable, investors who have any concerns about their tax situation should consult a tax advisor or the Fund's promoter.

-II.1 - SPECIAL PROVISIONS
+II.2 - SPECIFIC PROVISIONS